adamsilver/fdpb/01-a-registration-form.md

     }
 };
 ```

+*(Note: `$.proxy` is a function that ensures the event handler is called with the object's context, not the element.
+If this wasn't done, then the method wouldn' recognise `this.el` or `this.button`.)*

 Some browsers provide this functionality natively, so if you're providing your own solution you can supress the browser's implementation as follows: